-When it all comes down to it, the most important measurement in a company is its profitability.
+When it all comes down to it, the most important measurement in business is company profitability.
 A company may be setting sales and revenue records, but if it isn’t profitable, nothing else matters, and the situation could indicate there are serious problems within a company.

 Compare by Segment